jasmeettt/JS-projects/README.md

 - A visually engaging UI component where cards expand on click, revealing more details in an interactive and smooth manner.
 Ideal for showcasing images, content previews, or portfolio items! ✨
 - **Tech Stack**: HTML, CSS, JavaScript.

+### 7. **Progress Steps**

+- A visually engaging UI component where cards expand on click, revealing more details in an interactive and smooth manner.
+Ideal for showcasing images, content previews, or portfolio items! ✨
+- **Tech Stack**: HTML, CSS, JavaScript.

 ---

 ## 🛠️ Technologies Used